kiyubits/physics-simulations/README.md

 # How to run

 I plan to have an Python virtual environment in this repo, so all you need to do to have the required modules is run `source env/bin/activate` in the main directory, and then it should all be there.
 I think that I'll be using a lot of `numpy`, `scipy` and `matplotlib` :)

+Type `deactivate` anywhere to exit the virtual environment.